Struggling to conceive after your first pregnancy? It could be secondary infertility.

-Causes of secondary infertility in women
+What are causes of secondary infertility in women?

 Secondary infertility in women is often linked to a problem in one of three key areas: ovulation, the fertilized egg’s journey down one of the fallopian tubes, and the attachment of the fertilized egg to the wall of the uterus.

 Let’s break down the potential causes of secondary infertility in women:

 Ovulation is the release of an egg from the ovaries, so, naturally, it’s a key part of whether you think you might have secondary infertility.

 One of the most common reasons behind women’s secondary infertility is PCOS (polycystic ovary syndrome), where the body’s hormone production is modified and this gets in the way of the ovaries releasing their eggs.